mriamnobody/telegram-downloader/README.md

 - Downloads selected files concurrently.
 - Skips downloading files that already exist locally with the same size.
 - Provides download speed information.
+- Ensures the configuration file is saved in all scenarios except when an `errors.ApiIdInvalidError` is raised.
+- Handles invalid channel selection inputs by re-prompting the user to enter a valid channel number.
+- Allows for previous session reuse to avoid repeated logins.

 ## Requirements